Tamil Nadu Rains: Schools in Sivaganga to remain shut today

 Chennai, Dec 03: Amid forecast of heavy rainfall in Tamil Nadu, all schools and colleges in Sivaganga have been shut today.

-The ongoing heavy to very heavy rainfall activity over Tamil Nadu is very likely to continue for the next two days, said the Indian Meteorological Department (IMD) on Monday.
+The heavy rainfall over Tamil Nadu is very likely to continue for the next two days, said the Indian Meteorological Department (IMD) on Monday.

 "A heavy downpour is expected to batter a few places in Tamil Nadu, Puducherry, and Karaikal in the next week," said the weather agency.